• Menu

 Denver’s Sister Cities

 Denver, CO is a participant in the non-profit Sister City International program.
-This idea of international relationships allows for towns or cities in different areas of the world to be linked together with the intention of fostering cultural and human connections.
+This idea of international relationships allows for towns or cities in different areas of the world to be linked together to foster cultural and human connections.

 As the second-oldest sister city in the U.S., with its relationship with Brest, France, Denver has been a part of this flourishing program since 1948.
 As a longtime member of Sister Cities International, Denver unites well with its motto: “Connect globally.
 Thrive locally.”